H-Asmaa/alx-low_level_programming/README.md

-Readme file for more pointers.
+Hi, This is readme file for more pointers.